Back to all stories

 35519336-89e3-4ee7-80c6-47b82d25bd78

-TNNW5i, while being connected to Alphapo, was also involved in transferring a substantial volume of TRX to EOA TJXXme, which had previously been active in the Atomic Wallet breach on June 2.
+TNNW5i, connected to Alphapo, was also involved in transferring a substantial volume of TRX to EOA TJXXme, which had previously been active in the Atomic Wallet breach on June 2.
 This interconnected web of transactions draws a clear line connecting all these breaches to the Lazarus Group.

 2b36a2bd-c9fb-4090-b4f2-4ff6a41b9832